Department of Physics

 In the senior year, in addition to coursework, students write a senior thesis based on their own research.
 The topic might be chosen from one of the active experimental or theoretical research fields of the physics department, or might be suggested by a faculty member with some subsidiary interest.
 A student could also choose a topic relating physics and another field, such as biophysics, geophysics, the teaching of physics, history of science, or engineering physics.
 Students whose main adviser is outside the physics department must also have a co-adviser who is a faculty member in the physics department.

 An oral examination conducted by a departmental committee at the end of the senior year serves as the senior departmental examination.

 For those students with an interest in such topics as solid-state devices, optics, fluid mechanics, engineering design, control theory, computer applications, or other applied disciplines, the Program in Engineering Physics provides an opportunity for close contact with the School of Engineering and Applied Science.
 Specific requirements for the engineering physics certificate can be found in the section of this announcement on the Program in Engineering Physics.

 The department also offers the opportunity for concentrators to participate in the biophysics certificate program.
-Interested students should consult the section of this announcement on the Program in Biophysics and discuss the program with the director and their departmental representative.
+Interested students should consult the section of this announcement on the Program in Biophysics and discuss the program with the director and their director of undergraduate studies.